chibyke01/DevOps_Projects/Project2/Project2.md

 ## Initializing a Git Repository and Making Commits

-Opened the GitBash terminal and signed in using your name and email using the below git cmds as this helps to keep record of activities log information for activities carried out by any individual.
+1. Open the GitBash terminal and signed in using your name and email using the below git cmds as this helps to keep record of activities log information for activities carried out by any individual.

         git config --global user.name <name>
         git config --global user.email <emailaddress>

-Create a directory/folder, open the current directory(cd) and run the init cmd as this will create a new local repository in the system.
+2. Create a directory/folder, open the current directory(cd) and run the init cmd as this will create a new local repository in the system.

         mkdir DevOps_Git
         cd DevOps_Git